hoangsonww/MERN-Stack-Ecommerce-App/README.md

 > **Note**: The backend server may take a few seconds to wake up if it has been inactive for a while.
 For your information, it is hosted on the free tier of Render, with 0.1 CPU and 512 MB of memory only, so it may take a bit longer to respond to requests, especially after periods of inactivity.

 > [!CAUTION]
-> **Warning**: We are currently on the free trial of Weaviate.
-Once we run out of the free credits, the product recommendations feature will not work until we upgrade to a paid plan (but I'm a college student, so I don't have the budget to do that right now...)
-However, you can still run the application locally and set up your own Weaviate instance to enable product recommendations - please refer to the [Product Recommendations with Vector Database](#product-recommendations-with-vector-database) section for more details.
+> **Warning**: The vector recommendation pipeline relies on Pinecone's serverless index (free tier).
+Please make sure your Pinecone project has enough credits and remains active; otherwise, recommendation calls may fall back to heuristic suggestions.
+You can always run the application locally and provision your own Pinecone and/or Weaviate instances—see [Product Recommendations with Vector Database](#product-recommendations-with-vector-database) for setup details.

 ## User Interface